-(2) ~~Why the development activity is consistent with the City of Rockville Comprehensive Plan and cannot be altered to preserve priority trees.
-Cost alone, or the desire not to alter the preferred site design shall not be sufficient justification for not altering the development to preserve priority trees.~~
+(2) Why the development cannot be altered to preserve priority trees.
+Cost alone, or the desire not to alter the preferred site design shall not be sufficient justification for not altering the development to preserve priority trees.

-(3) ~~How all techniques for retention have been exhausted.~~
+(3) How all techniques for retention have been exhausted.